LingyanPsy/Sparkify_predict_churn/README.md

 - total registration days
 - session frequency: session count/registration days

-Then I plotted these features' relationship with churn rate and performed preliminary statistical analysis (see Sparkify.ipynb and Figures folder).
+Then I plotted these features' relationship with churn rate and performed preliminary statistical analysis (see Sparkify_churn.ipynb and Figures folder).
 Some turns out to be not effective on user churn rate, such as average session length, location etc. Therefore, after eliminating some features and added some new ones, the following features are used for the final model:
 - artist count
 - song count
 - largest gap between visits